seldonian-framework/Tutorials/_tutorials/alg_details_tutorial.md

 <div class="container p-3 my-2 border" style="background-color: #f3f4fc;">
     <h3 id="candidate_selection">Candidate selection</h3>
     <p>
         As discussed at the end of the previous section, any off-the-shelf machine learning algorithm could be used for the <code class='glossary-term'>candidate selection</code> component.
-Currently the toolkit only supports <i>parametric</i> machine learning models (future versions may support non parametric models such as random forests and support vector machines).
+Currently the toolkit only supports <i>parametric</i> machine learning models (future versions may support non parametric models such as decision trees/random forests and support vector machines).
 Most off-the-shelf models will tend to be ineffective, however.
 There are two issues.
 First, standard machine learning algorithms may not consider safety at all, and if they frequently return unsafe solutions, the subsequent <code class='glossary-term'>safety test</code> will frequently return NSF.
 Second, even when standard machine learning algorithms do consider safety, they do not account for the details of the <code class='glossary-term'>safety test</code> that will be run.
 A more sophisticated <code class='glossary-term'>candidate selection</code> mechanism should consider the exact form of the subsequent <code class='glossary-term'>safety test</code>, and it should return candidate solutions that are likely to pass the <code class='glossary-term'>safety test</code>.
     </p>
     <p>
         In this toolkit, we provide a <code class='glossary-term'>candidate selection</code> mechanism that searches for the candidate solution \(\theta_c\) that optimizes a typical primary objective function (e.g., minimize classification loss or maximize off-policy estimates of the expected return in the reinforcement learning setting) subject to the constraint that <code class='glossary-term'>candidate selection</code> <i>predicts</i> that the solution will pass the subsequent <code class='glossary-term'>safety test</code>. <code class='glossary-term'>Candidate selection</code> cannot actually compute whether or not the <code class='glossary-term'>safety test</code> will be passed because it does not have access to \(D_\text{safety}\).
 Using \(\hat f(\theta,D_\text{cand})\) to denote a primary objective function that should be maximized, we can then write an expression for the candidate solution: